Exercise should be an active part of your hair growth strategy and here are the 5 reasons why you should include exercise in your hair care regimen.

 5 Reasons to Add Exercise as Part of Your Hair Growth Regimen

-- Exercise in combination with safe inversion methods can really boost your hair growth.
+Exercise in combination with safe inversion methods shared in A Beginners Guide to Maximizing Hair Growth With the Inversion Method can really boost your hair growth.

 The good news is you don’t have to spend hours in the gym to achieve this.